-Georgia Asperger’s Organization, presently located in Barrow County, was founded
+Georgia Asperger’s Organization, was established in 2008 and is presently located in

 Our Mission to the families in our community